 The Lufthansa First Class Terminal lounge is in a separate terminal, located away from the main airport terminal itself.
 When you arrive with your own car, you can drive straight up to the First Class Terminal and hand your car over to the valet parking service.
 When you arrive with your rental car, the car will be returned for you (regardless of the car rental agency).

-In case you want to pick up some goods prior to your flight, a boutique shop with a bespoke selection of duty-free items is located between the security check-point and the entrance to the lounge itself.
+In case you want to pick up some goods before your flight, a boutique shop with a bespoke selection of duty-free items is located between the security check-point and the entrance to the lounge itself.

 The lounge features a convenient layout.
-When you enter the lounge, there is a selection of magazines and newspaper as well as a concierge desk on your left side, while a waterfall, a bar and the restaurant are found on your right side.
-Several intimate seating areas, separated by large columns, are spread out along the floor-to-ceiling windows with luxurious leather armchairs and relaxation chairs offering plenty of opportunities to wind down.
-Some seats are arranged around coffee tables, where set-ups of snacks (e.g. mixed nuts and dried fruits) and several water types are on display.
+When you enter the lounge, there is a selection of magazines and newspapers as well as a concierge desk on your left side, while a waterfall, a bar, and the restaurant are found on your right side.
+Several intimate seating areas, separated by large columns, are spread out along the floor-to-ceiling windows with luxurious leather armchairs and relaxation chairs, offering plenty of opportunities to wind down.
+Some seats are arranged around coffee tables, where set-ups of snacks (e.g., mixed nuts and dried fruits) and several water types are on display.
 Several 82-inch LED TV makes sure you don’t have to miss anything about the news.

 The lounge’s stunning design feels more like a minimalist Aman hotel than an airport lounge.
-The dimly lit space is decorated in soft colours, with dark stone floors and wooden walls creating a warm ambience.
+The dimly lit space is decorated in soft colors, with dark stone floors and wooden walls creating a warm ambiance.
 Back-lit glass surfaces are used in the bar and restaurant area, adding a nice modern touch to the design.

 The lounge never feels very crowded.
-To give you an idea, I spent an entire afternoon in the First Class Terminal (from 1 pm to 9 pm) and only counted twenty-something other passengers.
+To give you an idea, I spent an entire afternoon in the First Class Terminal (from 1:00 – 9:00 pm) and only counted twenty-something other passengers.

-The lounge’s centrepiece and eyecatcher is the stylish bar, which features back-lit glass panels and high-top seats.
-The bar serves all kind of alcoholic and non-alcoholic drinks, including more than 130 varieties of whisky.
-You don’t have to go to the bar though to order drinks, as servers walk around the lounge to take orders.
+The lounge’s centerpiece and eyecatcher is the stylish bar, which features back-lit glass panels and high-top seats.
+The bar serves all kinds of alcoholic and non-alcoholic drinks, including more than 130 varieties of whiskey.
+You don’t have to go to the bar to order drinks, as servers walk around the lounge to take orders.